 Successful interpretive programs in art museums require formal education in art history, understanding of learning theory, and sensitivity to the learning needs and styles of widely diverse audiences.
 Within a mentoring environment, the Kress Interpretive Fellow develops the first-hand experience, expertise, and confidence on which to base an interpretive career in art museums, whether as museum curator or museum educator.

-Please consult carefully the Application Guidelines.
+Please consult carefully the Application Guidelines and the Fellowship FAQs.

 Applications must be RECEIVED by April 1.